KevBaister/jquery-calendrical/README.md

 Calendrical is a plugin for jQuery that provides popup date and time pickers inspired by Google Calender.

+The time picker component allows the time separator to be omitted when entering the time via the keyboard, which allows for quicker data entry.
+The time separator will be automatically included when tabbing away from the time picker.
+For example entering '1300' will be converted to either '1:00pm' or '13:00' (depending on whether or not the `isoTime` option is set).

 ## Installation

 Copy and include the JavaScript file `jquery.calendrical.js`, and the style sheet `calendrical.css` in your project.